SerenaChandler/Exhibition-Appetite/README.md

 **Materialize CSS**
 We decided to use Materialize CSS for our framework due to the design language/styling, the simplicity of their documentation, and the ease of implementating their features.

+Below are the features we used within our application:

 **Media breakpoints**
 Materialize CSS made has a get structure for their page layout and made it easy to implement **media breakpoints**